Uberi/University-Notes/MATH135/MATH135.md

 Fermat's Little Theorem (FLT)
 -----------------------------

-"Feir-mah" - Pierre de Fermat.
+"Fair-mah" - Pierre de Fermat.

 If $p$ is a prime number, $a \in \mb{Z}$, $p \nmid a$, then $a^{pp - 1} \equiv 1 \pmod{p}$.